silvershop/silvershop-discounts/docs/en/index.md

 # Discounts

-Discounts come in two forms:

- * Temporary price markdown on one or many products - displayed on front-end, and may vary, depending on logged in member
+Discounts can be:

+ * Temporary price markdowns - restricted by various chosen constraints.
- * Coupon/Voucher codes - unique code entered at checkout
+ * Coupon/Voucher codes - unique code entered at checkout, and can also be restriced to the same various constraints.

+The discount actions can be either marking down by percent or a fixed amount.
+These markdowns can apply to either each item, the items subtotal, or the shipping cost.

-## Vouchers
+## Constraints

-### Setup Options

- * Code (always required).
-By default a coupon code is 10 characters long.
- * Amount/Percent - how much to take off.
+ * Products
+ * Categories
+ * Date / time
+ * Membership group

- * Usage limit - unlimited, or a certian number of uses
+ * Number of uses
- * Use period - specify a start / end period that the voucher can be used within.
- * Product range - restrict to specific products.
+ * Order value
+ * Address zone

 ### How it works

-When the user enters a cupon at the checkout, the coupon will check that the given order matches its criteria.
+When the user enters a coupon at the checkout, the coupon will check that the given order matches its criteria.
 First global criteria (like the current date) will be checked, and then it will check that at least one item in the cart matches the item citeria (eg product is from particular category).

-### Common use cases

- * Unique coupon codes per customer, for a one-time sale.
- * Coupon code, with an expiry date, to be used by many people.
- * Coupon to use on a single product.

 ### System Restrictions